-You may be thinking about retiring or leaving your business.
-If that’s the case, you’ll want to make sure your business continues the way you want it to.
-Business succession planning can help you preserve your wishes once you are no longer involved.
+Are you thinking about retiring from business?
+Or maybe your business is finally going well and you want to make sure it continues the way you want it to.
+Business succession planning can help you establish the next line of leadership, maintain continuity, and preserve your wishes for your business into the future.

 Begin your business succession planning by looking at the governing documents of your business and making changes to include your specific wishes for what happens if you no longer run the business.

 If your business has several owners, like a partnership or limited liability company (LLC), you'll need to make sure the governing documents take into account changes in the business structure if an owner leaves, dies, or is divorced.

 The specific governing documents for each type of business include: